DEPOSITION OF

 Because I knew that I was going to wind up with the job in the government.

-Q. At the time that you went to Venezuela, in 1972, were you already,
+Q. At the time that you went to Venezuela, in 1972, were you already, as you put it, a paid informant for the F.B.I.?

 A. Yes.
 As a matter of public record.